 Our Teaching Faculty

 At Oxford Royale Academy we are committed to providing our students with the most qualified and high-calibre teaching faculty available.
 All Oxford Royale Academy teachers are passionate about their subjects, and are looking forward to passing their knowledge on to their students this summer!
 For full details of last summer’s teaching faculty, please click here.

 At ORA, we go the extra mile to enhance the study abroad experience of our students.
 As part of this, every year our dedicated Events Team organises a series of fascinating guest lectures.
 Guest speakers come from a wide range of backgrounds and specialisms, including the worlds of online media, television and academia.
 Our students also have the opportunity to watch and participate in a number of debates, which take place on campus.
 These range from formal Panel Debates involving teaching faculty and other staff, to informal discussions about current “hot topics” led by Counsellors.

 The United Kingdom has a rich cultural heritage, and a course with Oxford Royale Academy is the perfect way for a young learner to explore this.
 All ORA courses include coach excursions to places of historical and social significance in the UK.
 On the 2-week Introduction to Architecture course, attendees will board the ORA coach to two such destinations.
 Last summer, coach excursions for students aged 13-15 included visits to Blenheim Palace and Cotswold Wildlife Park.
-This summer, the students will also have the option to visit the Warner Brothers Studio Tour – The Making of Harry Potter.

 At ORA, we never forget that our students are on holiday!
 Included with every ORA course is an extra-curricular timetable, carefully designed by our dedicated Events Team to ensure our students have fun, make friends and get the most out of being in Oxford.